shenjiaxing/shenjiaxing.github.io/_pages/about.md

 - 📌 Recruiting Postdoctoral Fellows in mobile computing or data mining.
 - 📌 Recruiting self-motivated research students who are interested in doing MPhil and [Ph.D.](https://cerg1.ugc.edu.hk/hkpfs/index.html)

+- *2024.01*: Our work entitled "Privacy-preserving human activity sensing: a survey" has been accepted by High-Confidence Computing.

 <!-- - *2023.12*: Our work entitled "Distributed Semi-Supervised Learning with Consensus Consistency on Edge Devices" has been accepted by IEEE Transactions on Parallel and Distributed Systems (TPDS).
 - *2023.12*: Our work entitled "Effective Network-Wide Traffic Measurement: A Lightweight Distributed Sketch Deployment" has been accepted by IEEE Conference on Computer Communications (INFOCOM).